February 10–May 7, 2017

 Ritual in Action: Making a Mandala Sand Painting

-Beginning Wednesday, February 15, 2017, this gallery will contain a completed mandala of Avalokiteshvara, the Bodhisattva of Compassion.
-Tibetan monks from Drepung Loseling Monastery will construct the mandala with colored sand over the course of five days (see complete schedule here, open to the public).
+This gallery contains a completed mandala of Avalokiteshvara, the Bodhisattva of Compassion.
+Tibetan monks from Drepung Loseling Monastery constructed the mandala with colored sand over the course of five days (February 10–14, 2017).
 It will remain in place until May 7, 2017, when the monks will return to ritually destroy it.
 You are invited to attend this beautiful ceremony, which symbolizes the transience of life central to Buddhist philosophy.
+Scroll down this page to see the details for the closing ceremony.

 Mandalas are circular designs that are intended to represent the universe or a cosmic order.
 The making of temporary sand mandalas is an expression of devotion unique to Tibetan Buddhism.
 This mandala is a diagram of Avalokiteshvara’s celestial palace.
 As the monks filled in the mandala, they translated their internal meditations on the deity into this physical work of art.
 The ritual and resulting mandala invoke the limitless understanding of Avalokiteshvara and bring healing and well-being to all who see them.